playfulexperiences/2018DegreeShowWeb/_posts/2018-01-01-clockwork_miner.md

   - ['Hugh Kennedy', 'https://hughsk.io']
 ---

-Mine cryptocurrency at the end of the world: Evolyte is a satirical clicker game that addresses the ecological impact and strange politics of Bitcoin and other blockchain technologies.
+Mine cryptocurrency at the end of the world: Evolyte is a critical clicker game that ponders the long-term impacts of blockchain technologies.